terdelyi/terdelyicouk/content/posts/dont-be-ok-with-spaghetti-code.md

 ---
 title: "Don’t be OK with spaghetti code"
-description: "I received a job description where one sentence instantly caught my attention, inspiring me to share my thoughts about code debt and igniting a culture of code improvement."
+description: "I received a job description where one sentence instantly caught my attention.
+That inspired me to share my thoughts about code debt and igniting a culture of code improvement."
 date: "2023-08-10"
 tags: ['Testing', 'Clean Code']
 image: '/posts/dont-be-ok-with-spaghetti-code.png'